Learn how to adapt to the continuously changing risk environment with an efficient, continuous risk monitoring strategy.

 We’ve already discussed assessments, but the operational word in this best practice is routinely.
 An initial assessment is not enough to prove that a vendor is secure, so third parties need to undergo frequent evaluation.

-Traditionally, companies have used questionnaires to perform these routine checkups, but these can only provide point-in-time snapshots of cyber risk.
+Traditionally, companies have used some form of a cyber security risk assessment questionnaire to perform these routine checkups, but these can only provide point-in-time snapshots of cyber risk.
 As new threats emerge and third-party security performance changes, you need additional assessments to fill in the gaps.
-Continuous monitoring technology like security ratings can help you ensure that these obligations are being met.
+Continuous security monitoring technology like security ratings can help you ensure that these obligations are being met.

 5. “Response and recovery planning and testing are conducted with suppliers and third-party providers.”